deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 ## How to use `extended-monitoring-exporter`

-Attach the `extended-monitoring.flant.com/enabled` annotation to the Namespace to enable the export of extended monitoring metrics.
+Attach the `extended-monitoring.deckhouse.io/enabled` label to the Namespace to enable the export of extended monitoring metrics.
 You can do it by:
 - adding the appropriate helm-chart to the project (recommended method);
 - adding it to `.gitlab-ci.yml` (kubectl patch/create);
-- attaching it manually (`kubectl annotate namespace my-app-production extended-monitoring.flant.com/enabled=""`).
+- attaching it manually (`kubectl label namespace my-app-production extended-monitoring.deckhouse.io/enabled=""`).
 - configuring via [namespace-configurator](/documentation/v1/modules/600-namespace-configurator/) module.

 Any of the methods above would result in the emergence of the default metrics (+ any custom metrics with the `threshold.extended-monitoring.flant.com/` prefix) for all supported Kubernetes objects in the target Namespace.
 Note that monitoring and standard annotations are enabled automatically for a number of [non-namespaced](#non-namespaced-kubernetes-objects) Kubernetes objects described below.